angusman/canClassTrees/CancerDetection/Readme.txt

 Results:
 	All of the results generated from the sklearnmodels are labeled with the convention casestudy*.csv, some notes related to the data stored in there:
-		- casestudy1.csv and casestudy1a.csv both contain results from  a decission tree classifer that indicates through its ntrees column that we are using more than a single tree for the data row, that is not the case only a single decision tree was involved.
+		- casestudy1.csv and casestudy1a.csv both contain results from a decision tree classifer that indicates through its ntrees column that we are using more than a single tree for the data row, that is not the case only a single decision tree was involved.

 	The files sklearndata.csv and homebrew.csv contain results from an early test of performance of sklearn's random forest and our own model.
 The data columns in this file slightly differ than the case study data since it was from ealier in the project.